Acacia aphylla is a wiry, narrow spiky shrub, to 3 m high.

-Flowers produced in globular heads, to about 8 mm in diameter, with up to 30 very small staminate flowers per head.
-The heads are produced singularly alon the branchlets.
+Flowers are produced in globular heads, to about 8 mm in diameter, with up to 30 very small staminate flowers per head.
+The heads are produced singularly along the branchlets.
 The flowers are bright yellow, very showy and produced in late winter to spring.

 Seed pods straight, to 9 cm long and to 0.4 cm wide.

 This species has a history of being cultivated and it is grown by some Sutherland members at least.
 It is a unique wattle to grow, in terms of its leafless foliage and twisted wiry branchlets.
 It has a very attractive complex structure.
 It is reported to be a quick growing plant and will last for several years at least.
 Plant in full sun or part sun, in a very well-drained sandy soil.
 It will be intolerant of damp areas and may not thrive in humid areas.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.

 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.